Table of Contents

 'adem' is typically mispelled Adam.
 The word is used in a perplexing variety of ways with a variety of interpretations, but it is highly likely that these meanings can be reduced to a single root meaning and a couple of fairly obvious metaphors.

-It is highly probable that these apparently different meanings actually stem from a single generalized meaning.
-The phrase “red meat” might adequately represent the contextual intent of all 936 instances of the word.
+Despite this evidence, Strong's concordance inexplicably lists no less than 14 different Strongnumbers for the word.
+It is highly probable that these ostensibly different meanings actually stem from a single generalized meaning which might adequately represent the contextual intent of all 936 instances of the word.
+See strong_errors

 Strong Number | Spelling Variation | Ostensible Interpretation |